 |1.
 Description - |

-|This course is a continuation of EMTP 61A and is the third of three modularized lecture series which paramedic students will learn and discuss various toxicological emergencies, psychiatric emergencies, OB, pediatric anatomy and emergencies, command and control, triage, and the geriatric patient.
-The program is designed to prepare student for employment as paramedic working for various EMS agencies, such as ambulance services, fire agencies, fixed & rotary wing operations, and hospital emergency departments.
-Intended for students admitted into the Paramedic Program.|
+|Continuation of EMTP 61A and is the third of three modularized lecture series.
+Discusses various toxicological emergencies, psychiatric emergencies, OB, pediatric anatomy and emergencies, command and control, triage, and the geriatric patient.
+Intended for students in the paramedic program.|

 |Prerequisites: EMTP 61A, 61B and 63A.|